scalawithcats/scala-with-cats/src/pages/foldable-traverse/conclusions.typ

-#import "../stdlib.typ": info, warning, solution
+#import "../stdlib.typ": narrative-cite, info, warning, solution
 == Conclusions

 In this chapter we were introduced to `Foldable` and `Traverse`,